Alexander Borodai: Career and education

 Borodai has a degree in philosophy from Moscow State University.
 In 1994 he worked for the RIA Novosti as a military correspondent during the First Chechen War.
-Since 1996 he worked for the openly anti-semitic Zavtra newspaper, which has called for pogroms against Jews.
+Since 1996 he worked for the openly antisemitic Zavtra newspaper, which has called for pogroms against Jews.
 Since 1998 he worked as a "political technologist" specialising in elections.
 Since 2001 he has headed the consulting business "Sotsiomaster" specializing in crisis management.
 Borodai and the future military commander of the Donetsk People's Republic Igor Strelkov were close associates of the far-right nationalist Russian businessmen Konstantin Malofeev.

 According to Russian media, he was appointed as a deputy director of Russian FSB State Security in 2002 at the age of 35, when he held the rank of major general – Borodai dismissed this as a hoax.
 He currently has a consultancy in Moscow and worked at a major investment fund.

 Nationalism

-In the 1990s he edited a Russian newspaper Zavtra (Завтра -"Tomorrow"), run by journalist Alexander Prokhanov.
+In the 1990s he edited a Russian newspaper Zavtra (Завтра – Tomorrow), run by journalist Alexander Prokhanov.

-In December 2011, Borodai and Prokhanov co-founded the "patriotic" Web TV channel Den-TV (“Day”).
-Den-TV's programming has regularly included Konstantin Dushenov, who has previously been imprisoned for anti-semitic incitement.
+In December 2011, Borodai and Prokhanov co-founded the "patriotic" Web TV channel Den-TV ("Day").
+Den-TV's programming has regularly included Konstantin Dushenov, who has previously been imprisoned for antisemitic incitement.